Charm & Beauty of Lake Garda by First Class Rail

 Upgrade to a superior lake view room at the Park Hotel from £12 per person per night or to an executive lake view room from £16 per person per night.

 Upgrade to a superior room with partial lake view at the Villa Rosa Hotel from 12 per person per night or to a lake view junior suite from £42 per person per night (all prices based on two people travelling together).

 Day 1 – By rail to Switzerland

 Your holiday begins as you stroll into beautifully restored London St. Pancras station.
-Take your time to appreciate the splendour of magnificent glass roof, then sit back, relax and watch the countryside swish past as you travel by Eurostar to Paris at speeds of up to 186mph.
-Enjoy the light meal and drinks served on board in Standard Premier Class (formerly 1st class).
+Take your time to appreciate the splendour of the magnificent glass roof, then sit back, relax and watch the countryside swish past as you travel by Eurostar to Paris at speeds of up to 186mph.
+Enjoy the light meal and drinks served on board in Standard Premier Class (Eurostar’s 1st class for leisure travellers).
 On arrival at the Gare du Nord your private taxi transfers you to the Gare de Lyon to continue your journey by TGV through France into Switzerland.

 You travel through the undulating Swiss countryside to attractive lakeside city of Zurich.
-It is a short walk (800 yards) to your overnight hotel, the comfortable and welcoming Hotel Wellenberg (4 star).
+It is a short walk (450 metres) to your overnight hotel, the comfortable and welcoming Hotel Continental (4 star).